reissbaker/wate/README.md

 });

 const networkFuture = wate.transform(urlToLoad, (url) => {
-  // For bind() calls, ordinarily we return a value.
+  // For transform() calls, ordinarily we return a value.
 Here, however, we're
   // returning another future, since we need to make an async request to get
   // the data.
 That means "networkFuture" will actually resolve to... another
   // future.